jeremiah-k/tx_to_mesh_plugin/README.md

 # Monitor only specific channels
 channels: [0, 2]  # Only primary and longfast channels

-# Empty channels list (not recommended - plugin won't respond to anything)
+# Empty channels list (not recommended - plugin won't process any Matrix room messages)
-channels: []  # Plugin will ignore all messages including DMs
+channels: []  # Plugin will not process any messages (DMs are always ignored)
 ```

 The channel numbers correspond to your Meshtastic channel configuration in `matrix_rooms`.